Ukrainians contain Russian attacks in the east and NATO says it fears 'years' war | Ukraine and Russia

 “There is no safe place,” admitted the governor in an interview with AFP from Lysychansk, in the Lugansk region.
 The Russians “bomb our positions 24 hours a day,” he described.
 “There’s a saying: you have to prepare for the worst, and the best will come,” says Gaidai.
 “Of course we have to prepare,” reiterates the official, who fears that the Russians will surround the city and block the roads that guarantee supplies.

-With a pre-war population of around 100,000, only 10% remain in Lysychansk.
-And in the city, everyone and everything seems to be preparing for street fighting: soldiers are digging holes and laying barbed wire; the police put cars on fire to stop traffic; and many residents who were still there finally decided to leave.
+With a population of around 100,000 before the war, only 10% remain in Lysychansk.
+And in the city, everything and everyone seems to be preparing for street fighting: soldiers are digging holes and laying barbed wire; the police put cars on fire to stop traffic; and many residents who were still there finally decided to leave.

 “We dropped everything and left.
 No one can survive such an attack,” laments history teacher Alla Bor.